globus/searchable-files-demo/README.md

 - the **Extractor** (`src/searchable_files/extractor.py`)

-Parses file metadata and contents into chunks, labeled either as public or private.
+Parses file metadata and contents into chunks, and formats that data into JSON files.

 By default, this parses content in `data/files` and outputs to `output/extracted/`.